Please read the “TCT Disclaimer” under the True Crime tab at the top of the page before reading any true crime posts.

-True crime can bring sorrow with it, knowing that there are so many women who are killed by their spouses and partners without ever finding a truly safe relationship, something I try not to take for granted in my own life.
+True crime can bring sorrow with awareness, knowing that there are so many women who are killed by their spouses and partners without ever finding a truly safe relationship – something I try not to take for granted in my own life.

 Today’s #tct case is that of Terry Rasmussen and the Bear Brook murders.

 Not only is Terry suspected of killing his girlfriend and her children, but there are other women who are still missing.

 Connections to Rasmussen weren’t made to the Bear Brook murders until after he’d died in prison in 2010 while serving out a 15-to-life sentence for, naturally, killing and dismembering his wife.